Backpacking Costa Rica

 Useful Links for Backpacking in Costa Rica

-- GetYourGuide and Viator – a collection of things to do in Costa Rica.
+- GetYourGuide and Viator – a collection of local tours and activities in Costa Rica.
 Also offers Skip the Line tickets for crowded attractions

-- HostelWorld – #1 hostel search website to find a hostel in Costa Rica.
+- HostelWorld – #1 hostel search website to find accommodation while backpacking Costa Rica.
 Thousands of hostels and millions of reviews from fellow travellers

-- Booking.com – commonly used accommodation booking site in Costa Rica.
-Hostels, hotels, and other unique accommodation with advanced filtering and millions of reviews
+- Booking.com – commonly used booking site for accommodation in Costa Rica.
+Find hostels, hotels, and other unique accommodations in Costa Rica with advanced filtering and millions of reviews

 There you have it, the ultimate Costa Rica backpacking guide.
 We hope you have found all the information you need for backpacking around Costa Rica.